 The key to having a great pair of leggings is to be mindful of the length that you choose and get the right size.

 I love wearing leggings with boots in the winter.
-I usually wear two pairs, a lightweight pair underneath and a thicker pair on top.posted almost 5 years ago
+I usually wear two pairs, a lightweight pair underneath and a thicker pair on top.posted over 5 years ago

 Personally, I don’t really like the style.
 Leggings under skirts and dresses look nice though!
 As long as they are at lease ankle length, 3/4 just looks so nasty!
 I think the arse and the crotch should be covered at least.posted over 5 years ago

 i totally agree…..i don’t like the bright colored legging or the two-tone leggins look coming from american apparel…..they could be pants but your butt and crotch have to be covered….i don’t want to know the color of your underwareposted over 5 years ago

 i loveeee to wear tights but have to have something covering the crotch area. what would you rather? a slightly longer top that makes your legs look shorter, or everyone being able to see your panty line/possible other things. imagine. wet look tights with an oversized top + coloured boyfriend blazer. way cute!posted over 5 years ago

 leggings as pants really annoy me, especially if the shirt doesn’t cover your private areas. no one wants to see that, i’m sorry to break it to you. and i agree about the bright colored leggings and the two-tone ones. they just look too flashy. i like the simple ones, plain color with no “wet” look to them, no print, nothing. they can go well with almost anything.posted over 5 years ago